Vietnam.vn - Nền tảng quảng bá Việt Nam

 Japanese encephalitis virus is the leading cause of viral encephalitis in Asia, including Vietnam.
 The disease can leave severe neurological sequelae if not detected and treated promptly.

-In June 2024, the Department of Infectious Resuscitation, Institute of Clinical Infectious Diseases, 108 Central Military Hospital received a 16-year-old male patient, living in Son La, admitted to the hospital with an infection and acute brain injury.
+In June 2024, the Department of Infectious Resuscitation, Institute of Clinical Infectious Diseases, 108 Central Military Hospital received a 16-year-old male patient, living in Son La , admitted to the hospital with an infection and acute brain injury.

 The virus is transmitted through mosquito bites, in Vietnam it is identified as Culex mosquitoes.
-This is a species of mosquito that often resides in rice fields, especially in seedling fields and spreads widely in the fields, so it is also called field mosquito.
+This is a species of mosquito that often resides in rice fields, especially in seedling fields and spreads widely in the fields, so it is also called field mosquitoes.

-Mosquitoes breed a lot in the hot summer, when there is a lot of rain (May, June, July in the North); mosquitoes often fly out to suck the blood of people and animals at dusk.
+Mosquitoes breed a lot in the hot summer, when there is a lot of rain (May, June, July in the North); mosquitoes often fly out to suck blood of people and animals at dusk.

 Humans are the accidental host and also the final host of the infection chain, because in the human body the virus cannot develop in sufficient numbers to infect mosquitoes, so there is no direct infection from person to person.